 All businesses must pay a filing fee to submit their annual report.
 This varies based on the type of entity, and foreign corporations generally pay the most.
-In 2020, the secretary of state increased the filing fees for a number of entities.
 The fees are as follows:

 You can pay this fee a number of ways, including using a previous customer account balance.
 The state also accepts credit cards like MasterCard, Visa, American Express, and Discover.

 Before you file your Connecticut annual report, you need to gather some information.
-In 2020, the Secretary of State changed some of the reporting requirements.
 Overall, you’ll need to know: